First choice in the gigabit society

 A single source

 This calls for a Telekom that brings all these elements together and offers customers a fixed network, mobile communications, and IPTV from a single source.
-And a Telekom that ensures secure access to all private data, wherever the user may be and whatever type of device they are using.
+And a Telekom that ensures secure storage and access to all private data, wherever the user may be and whatever type of device they are using.

-Our corporate customers arm, T-Systems, which already offers combined information and communication technology (ICT) service solutions for multinational corporations and public-sector institutions with a global infrastructure of data centers and networks, is ideally positioned for these new challenges.
+Our corporate customers arm, T-Systems, which already offers combined information and communication technology (ICT) service solutions for SMEs, multinational corporations and public-sector institutions with a global infrastructure of data centers and networks, is ideally positioned for these new challenges.

 Sustainable on principle